ovh/docs/pages/cloud/nutanix/29-hardware-gateway-replacement/guide.en-gb.md

 To replace the OVHgateway VM, we will use these settings:

-- DHCP public LAN that provides a public address on a single network adapter.
+- DHCP public LAN that provides a public address on a single network adapter
-- Private LAN on a team of two adapters and private addresses configured on a VLAN.
+- Private LAN on a team of two adapters and private addresses configured on a VLAN
 - VLAN 1: OVHgateway private IP address and mask (in our example: 172.16.3.254/22)

 ![00 diagram nutanix and dedicated server 01](images/00-diagram-nutanix-and-dedicated-server-01.png){.thumbnail}